jgiuffrida/lights-server/README.md

 ## running

 `npm start`
-- Starts express.js server which maintains client connections with socket.io and communicates with raspberry pi(s) through http requests
+- Starts express.js server on port 4000 which maintains client connections with socket.io and communicates with raspberry pi(s) through http requests